JupyterPhysSciLab/Documentation/README.md

    1. I recommend you use this so that you can have both an "instructor" and "student" environment for testing.
    2. I personally like using [pipenv](https://pipenv.pypa.io/en/latest/).
-   You can install it using the command `$ pip3 --user install pipenv`.
+   You can install it using the command `pip3 --user install pipenv`.
 On
       Windows you will probably have to do `python3 -m pip --user install pipenv`.
    See the website for more information.
 3. Set up an instructor work environment.
    1. Create a directory to contain your virtual environment and navigate into it (in *nix: `cd path-to-directory`).
-   2. Create the empty virtual environment `$ pipenv shell` (on Windows `python3 -m pipenv shell`).
+   2. Create the empty virtual environment `pipenv shell` (on Windows `python3 -m pipenv shell`).
 This will create the environment, activate it and leave you inside it.
       **WARNING**: